asnaqsys/asna-qsys-expo-barcodes/README.md

 Applications using Monarch Monarch Framework 11.1 do not use the [libman](https://learn.microsoft.com/en-us/aspnet/core/client-side/libman/libman-vs?view=aspnetcore-8.0) Web-content delivery mechanism (rather use JavaScript injected at runtime stored in the `WebDspf.dll` assembly *as static resources* ).

-To enable [libman](https://learn.microsoft.com/en-us/aspnet/core/client-side/libman/libman-vs?view=aspnetcore-8.0), create a new text-file (extension.json) at the root of the Website project in Visual Studio 2022 (or later).
+To enable [libman](https://learn.microsoft.com/en-us/aspnet/core/client-side/libman/libman-vs?view=aspnetcore-8.0), create a new text-file (using file extension `.json`) at the root of the Website project in Visual Studio 2022 (or later).
 Add the following contents to this new file:

 `Libman.json:`